 You’ll also want to pick your protein.
 One rotisserie chicken will last me Monday-Friday, but choose your own adventure here.
 Maybe it’s salmon fillets, steak, ground beef, or a bean & grain mix if you’re vegetarian or vegan.

 For fats, I go for avocado all. day. long.
 But you could also do eggs, nuts, seeds, or your favorite salad dressing.
 Speaking of salad dressing, you can pick a few other “accessories” here to complement your week of mix-and-match meals.
-I’ll get a pack of Siete tortillas and a fresh pico de gallo ’cause you can never go wrong with tacos.
+If I’m not on a Whole30, I’ll get a pack of Siete tortillas and a fresh pico de gallo ’cause you can never go wrong with tacos.
 You might want grab some extra condiments, fresh herbs, or Everything Bagel seasoning to jazz things up.

 And just to make it one eensy bit easier, here’s my go-to meal prep template + grocery list ** organized by section** so you can do it like a real pro.